Zero Energy Home Design

 “The most powerful instrument of change on the planet is the stroke of a designer’s pen.”
 Edward Mazria, Architecture 2030

 An affordable Zero Energy Home begins with an integrated Zero Energy Home (ZEH) design that is grounded in a detailed understanding of affordable Zero Energy Home Construction techniques.
 It is best to develop a ZEH design in conjunction with a project team-owner, builder, energy consultant, the landscaper, and designer.
 Getting to the level of insulation, air tightness, energy efficiency, and solar exposure needed to create a cost-effective Zero Energy Home requires that a wide variety of small issues be effectively addressed in the design phase, including exploring the most cost effective options for reaching Net Zero and verifying them through Energy Modeling.

 For the most cost-effective ZEH design, the selection of the site and the siting of the home must consider climate, weather patterns, wind, sun exposure, shade, temperature, heating/cooling degree-days and topography.
-It is important to choose a site with a sufficiently wide east-west lot line to allow for the placement of the home on the site so that there is adequate south facing roof for solar collectors and adequate south facing windows and doors for passive solar gain.
+It is important to choose a site with a sufficiently wide east-west lot line to allow for the placement of the home on the site so that there is adequate south facing roof for solar collectors and south facing windows and doors for passive solar gain.
 The site should be free of immoveable obstructions, such as trees, neighboring homes, and land-forms that could interfere with adequate solar access.
-Also, the site should not be excessively exposed to prevailing winds or have topography that would unnecessarily increase the costs of a Zero Energy Home.
+The site should not be excessively exposed to prevailing winds or have other topography features that might unnecessarily increase the costs of a Zero Energy Home.